Diner Dash: Gameplay

-Gameplay involves seating customers and guiding Flo around the restaurant to serve customers.
-If enough money is earned after each level, the player progresses to the next.
-As the game progresses Flo updates the dilapidated restaurant she begins with and builds three further restaurants, which provide new settings.
+The gameplay involves seating customers and guiding Flo around the restaurant to serve them.
+If players earn enough money after each level, they progress to the next; failing to earn enough cash costs them one of their stars.
+As the game progresses, Flo updates the dilapidated restaurant, and she builds three more restaurants, which provide new settings.
+The game is over when all of the stars are lost.

-Gameplay centers around catering to customers to gather as much money as possible.
 Flo can be moved around the restaurant to complete tasks.
-As customers arrive in the restaurant, the player must drag and drop them onto a table, where they sit down and read menus.
-Then the player must guide Flo to the table to take their order, which must be taken to the service hatch.
+As customers arrive at the restaurant, the player must drag and drop them onto a table, where they sit down and read menus.
+The player then must guide Flo to the table to take their order, which must be taken to the service hatch.
 After the chef has prepared the meal, Flo must deliver the food.
-When the customers are finished eating, they must be taken a check, at which point the customers leave a tip and their dishes on the table, departing the restaurant.
-The dishes must be cleared by Flo before the next set of customers can use the table.
-Each successful action earns the player points, performing the same action multiple times in a row earns the player a chain bonus, which is broken once a different action is performed.
+When the customers finish eating, they must be given a check.
+At this point, they leave a tip and their dishes on the table, departing the restaurant.
+Flo must clear the dishes before the next set of customers can use the table.
+Each successful action earns the player points, and performing the same action multiple times in a row earns the player a chain bonus, which is broken once a different action is performed.

 Customers have a series of hearts over their heads that indicate their mood.
-The longer the customer is forced to wait, the more hearts he or she loses.
+The longer the customer is forced to wait, the more hearts they lose.
 Each type of customer has different degrees of patience and tipping habits.
 Flo can perform various actions, such as talking to customers or serving them drinks, to revive these hearts.
 When customers lose all their hearts, they leave the restaurant, costing the player points.
 The goal of a level is to earn a certain number of points.
 There are also expert point totals for advanced players to achieve.

 The game has two modes: Career mode, which follows the story of Flo, and Endless Shift, a survival mode in which the player must last as long as possible in a single level.

-In the Cooking Dash variation, the player actually prepares the food as opposed to bringing the order to the chef for him to prepare it.
+In the Cooking Dash variation, the player prepares the food instead of bringing the order to the chef for him to prepare it.

 Reception

 Diner Dash has been mentioned in The New York Times, USA Today, CNN, and a variety of casual game studies, including Nicole Lazzaro's analysis of player emotions at the 2005 Game Developers Conference.
 Games Magazine gave it a favorable review, calling it "remarkably flexible".
+The Academy of Interactive Arts & Sciences nominated Diner Dash for "Computer Downloadable Game of the Year" at the 8th Annual Interactive Achievement Awards.